sergiomauz/Clean-Architecture-Python-FastApi/README.md

-# FLASK PROJECT
+# FASTAPI PROJECT

-> This is a Flask project.
+> This is a FastApi project.

 ## Screenshots